LoosTeam/tools_and_tutorials/PoPS/README.md

 MAGMA is performed in 2 steps, and the parameters shown here are specific to running PoPS.

 ### Step 1.1 MAGMA `annotation`
 The first step is a pre-processing step, which maps SNPs to genes.
 The mapping is based on genomic location, assigning a SNP to a gene if the SNP’s location falls inside the region provided for each gene; typically this region is defined by the transcription start and stop sites of that gene.
+This step outputs a `.genes.annot` file.

 This step can be run using the script [step_1.1.sh](scripts/step_1.1.sh).
 ```